-The gates of Newcastle opened this past weekend, and for the next couple of months when you enter through these gates, you will be transported back to 16th century England!
-Enter, and prepare thyself for merriment.
+Every spring through summer, the gates of Newcastle open.
+For the rest of the season when you enter through these gates, you will be transported back to 16th century England!
+Enter the Georgia Renaissance Festival, and prepare thyself for merriment.

 The Georgia Renaissance Festival

 Newcastle covers a 32 acre village filled with over 150 artisan craft shops, shows of skill, taverns, and food stalls.
 For eight weekends every spring through summer for 38 years, this festival has brought a 16th century English fair to metro-Atlanta.
 The Southeast Tourism Society has even named the Georgia Renaissance Festival as one of the Top 20 Events in the Southern United States to experience.